This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

-• Yellow or red potatoes: A waxy potato works best here.
-Avoid russet potatoes (aka starchy potatoes), which are better for mashed potatoes or baked potatoes.
+• Yellow or red potatoes: A waxy potato, like Yukon Gold potatoes, works best here.
+Avoid russet potatoes or starchy potatoes.
+Those are better for mashed potatoes or baked potatoes.

-• Butter and olive oil: Using a combination of fats adds complexity and nuance to the flavor: you can taste the difference!
+• Butter and olive oil: Using a combination of fats adds complexity and nuance to the flavor.
 The butter is savory and rich, and the olive oil adds a subtle nuttiness.
-We started using butter and olive oil in a combination years ago, and we love pulling out this trick to make things taste incredible.
-For vegan, substitute the butter with more olive oil or vegan butter.
+You can make your own butter at home, too!

 Best fried potatoes

-• Smoked paprika may be labeled as any of the following: pimentón, Spanish smoked paprika or sweet smoked paprika.
+• Smoked paprika may be labeled as pimentón, Spanish smoked paprika, or sweet smoked paprika.

-• Avoid hot smoked paprika: it’s too spicy and not interchangeable.
+• Avoid hot smoked paprika.
+It’s too spicy and not interchangeable in your recipes.

-• If you can’t find it, substitute standard paprika, sometimes called sweet paprika or Hungarian paprika.
+I’ve never had trouble finding it in the spice aisle.
+If you can’t find it, though, substitute standard paprika, sometimes called sweet paprika or Hungarian paprika.

 Fried potatoes